A Two-Phase Deep Learning Framework for Adaptive Time-Stepping in High-Speed Flow Modeling: Experiments

 \subsection{Metrics}

 To evaluate predicted solutions, we compute the Pearson's correlation coefficient for each field and at each timestep with the ground truth data.
-This requires the predicted fields to be on the same temporal grid as the ground truth data, for which we use linear interpolation.
+This requires the predicted fields to be on the same temporal grid as the ground truth data, for which we use linear interpolation, described in~\cref{app:metrics}.
 The correlation time~\citep{kochkov2021machine,lippe2023pde,alkin2024universal} for a given field is defined as the last time $t$ before the correlation sinks below a threshold, which we take to be $0.9$ here.
 We then average this time across all fields and report it as a percentage of the full simulation time.
 We additionally use the predicted fields to compute several of the primary physical quantities of interest to practitioners.
 The mean flow is computed by averaging each flow field over time, while the Turbulence Kinetic Energy (TKE) is calculated as the sum of the variances of the fluctuating part of the velocity field.
 These quantities are given by

 respectively.
-We report the relative error averaged over each variable for the mean flow, and relative error of the TKE field, where the integrals in~\cref{eq:meanflow_tke_main} are approximated using the trapezoidal rule.
-We discuss these metrics in greater detail in~\cref{app:metrics}.
+We report the relative error averaged over each variable for the mean flow, and relative error of the TKE field, where the integrals are approximated using the trapezoidal rule.